New York City bid for the 2012 Summer Olympics: Post-bid development

+The legacy of the bid saw the opening of the 34th Street–Hudson Yards station which extended the 7 Train.

 Despite the bid's failure the greatest legacy of the NYC2012 bid has been large-scale development of areas of New York City that underwent rezoning in order to move forward with the NYC2012 bid.
 Manhattan's Hudson Yards and Brooklyn's waterfront in Williamsburg and Greenpoint both underwent rezoning revisions which were in part due to the region's planned roles as Olympic venues, including the controversial West Side Stadium.
 (The 7 Subway Extension, which was originally planned for the 2012 Olympic bid, was revised to serve the Hudson Yards Redevelopment Project.)
 The development of the once industrial Queens West neighborhood on the East River may also have origins in the bid, as it was initially slated for development as the planned site of the Olympic Village.
 Following the Games, the site was to be bought by private developers and converted into condominiums.

-Potential future bid
+Potential future bids

 Upon the USOC reaching a new revenue sharing agreement with the IOC in May 2012, New York had been mentioned as a potential candidate for the 2024 Summer Olympics, but then-Mayor Bill de Blasio decided not to pursue a bid in May 2014.
 Los Angeles became the US candidate following the withdrawal of Boston's bid.
 Los Angeles later secured the right to host the 2028 Summer Olympics while Paris (which competed with New York in the 2012 race) secured the 2024 Summer Olympics.

+In March 2026, the state of New York started exploring the possibility of a joint New York City-Lake Placid bid for a future edition of the Winter Olympics.
+Lake Placid previously hosted the 1932 and 1980 Winter Olympics.
+In June 2026, Governor Kathy Hochul formed an exploratory committee to study a potential bid for the 2042 Winter Olympics.

-Citi Field & NYC FC Stadium
+Citi Field & Etihad Park

+Etihad Park will host nine soccer matches during the 2028 Summer Olympics.

 After the Olympic bid failed, the construction of Citi Field in Queens, now designated as the new home of the New York Mets, went on as scheduled; the Mets played their first game in the stadium in April 2009.

-Adjacent to Citi Field, a new 25,000 seat soccer-specific stadium for New York City FC of Major League Soccer will be built in Willets Point and the surrounding area will be redeveloped.
-The new stadium will open in 2027.
+Adjacent to Citi Field, a new 25,000 seat, soccer-specific stadium, Etihad Park is being built for New York City FC of Major League Soccer and Gotham FC of the National Women’s Soccer League.
+It is being built in Willets Point and the surrounding area will be redeveloped.
+The new stadium will open in 2027 and host nine Olympic soccer matches during the 2028 Summer Olympics.

 Flushing Meadows Natatorium

+The exterior of the Flushing Meadows Natatorium.

 Despite the bid's failure, construction of an aquatics center at Flushing Meadow Park went ahead.
 The Flushing Meadows Natatorium opened in 2008.